PULSE 2020 - Speaker Biographies

 Steve Bates has been the CEO of the UK Bioindustry Association since 2012.
 He currently chairs the International Council of Biotech Associations and has been a Board member of Europabio since 2015.
 Steve is the visible face of the vibrant UK life sciences industry to government and media.
 He sits on the UK’s Life Sciences Council and Life Sciences Industrial Strategy Implementation Board.
 Steve has championed with government effective industrial incentives like the Biomedical Cataylst which have crowded-in private sector investment into UK SMES.
 He has forged links for the sector across the USA, Europe and in China.
 In his time at the BIA Steve has developed new member groups focused on cell and gene therapy, genomics and engineered biology.
 A strong advocate of partnership working, Steve champions sector collaboration with research charities and academia.
 Proud to lead an organisation with a diverse Board with over 40% female representation, Steve is committed to next generation talent and developing the skills needed for the sector to flourish.
 Before the BIA, Steve worked for Genzyme and as an advisor to the UK Government of Tony Blair.
 He was made OBE for services to innovation in 2017.

 Charlotte believes in equitable access to effective therapies.
-She is the CEO and Co-founder of Theolytics, a pre-clinical biotechnology company harnessing viruses to combat disease and a Board Member of the UK Bioindustry Association.
+She is the CEO and Co-founder of Theolytics - a pre-clinical biotech company harnessing viruses to fight cancer - and has been a BIA Board Member since January 2019.
+This has included audit committee responsibilities, and the ongoing role of Vice Chair of the BIA's Skills, People and Talent Working Party.

-Previously Co-Founder of New Medicine Partners, Charlotte has worked with organisations spanning three continents to translate novel life science technologies to the point of commercial viability; clients included government ministries, national funding bodies and world leading research institutes.
-Her personal interests have led her to take leadership roles within a number of organisations, including: as curator of the World Economic Forum Global Shapers network; Managing Director of HealthTech Women London; and HelloTomorrow’s London Chair for Healthcare and Medical Technologies.
+Previously Co-founder and Director of New Medicine Partners, Charlotte has worked with organisations spanning three continents to support the early translation of novel life science technologies.
+She has taken leadership roles including Curator of the World Economic Forum Global Shapers network, Managing Director of HealthTech Women London, and HelloTomorrow’s London Chair for Healthcare and Medical Technologies.

 Dom co-founded Deep Science Ventures (DSV) in order to provide funding to support scientists and engineers to come up with new ideas for high impact science companies in Pharmaceuticals (in particular cancer in partnership with Cancer Research UK), Energy (in particular, carbon), Computing and Agriculture.
 Previously, Dom launched a start-up and social enterprise consultancy and went on to advise more than 100 early stage science-based companies whilst running Imperial College London's pre-accelerator, the Venture Catalyst Challenge.